-Lookalike audiences and ad suppression are essential tactics for running Facebook and Instagram ads.
+Lookalike audiences and ad suppression are essential tactics for Google, Pinterest, Instagram, Snapchat, and Facebook ads.
 However, most marketers execute on these the wrong way:

-When creating lookalikes, they manually upload CSVs of their customers to Facebook.
+When creating lookalikes, they manually upload CSVs of their customers.
 By doing this manually, your customer list is immediately out of date.
-You’re giving Facebook an incomplete and out of date view into who your best customers are.
+You’re giving the advertising platforms an incomplete and out of date view into who your best customers are.

-These problems can be avoided by using Segment Personas and Facebook in tandem.
+These problems can be avoided by using Segment Personas and advertising platforms in tandem.
 By doing so, you’ll be able to: